openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 Alternatively, you can assign the text property a value from a remote variable.
 You have three options for loading text values from remote sources:

 *   The flash.net.URLLoader and flash.net.URLRequest classes load variables for the text from a local or remote location.
-*   The FlashVars attribute is embedded in the HTML page hosting the SWF file and can contain values for text variables.
+*   The FlashVars attribute is embedded in the HTML page hosting the project and can contain values for text variables.
 *   The flash.net.SharedObject class manages persistent storage of values.
 For more information, see

     “Storing local